ED raids Punjab’s Fastway Cable network owner Gurdeep Singh in money laundering case

-ED officials said that they were probing Gurdeep’s links with Surinderpal Singh ‘Pehlwan’, a former chief engineer of the Greater Mohali Area Development Authority (GMADA).

-Earlier this year, Surinder Pal Singh, alias Pehalwan, who is reportedly close to the Shiromani Akali Dal chief Sukhbir Singh Badal, was booked by the ED in a money laundering case on the basis of a Punjab Vigilance Bureau probe.

-The ED had also included the names of Gurinderpal Singh, Amit Garg, Gurmesh Singh Gill, Mohit Kumar, along with two firms including Onkar builders and contractors and Rajinder and Company, as accused in the case.
+ED had also included the names of Gurinderpal Singh, Amit Garg, Gurmesh Singh Gill, Mohit Kumar, along with two firms – Onkar builders and contractors and Rajinder and Company – as accused in the case.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines